Update: This article was first published in December 2021 and was updated in January 2025 to reflect changes to NIST SP 800-171 and the CMMC framework

 What is the main difference between NIST standards and CMMC?

 Until recently, NIST 800-171 compliance was required but not officially audited by the government or any third-party body, leaving US government contractors responsible for implementing and ensuring compliance with the requirements.
-While compliance is now monitored for DoD contractors, assessments are still their responsibility, and scores must be uploaded into the SPRS.
-For US government contractors subject to NIST 800-171 outside of the DoD, there is no requirement to submit any type of compliance reporting.
+While cybersecurity compliance is now monitored for DoD contractors, assessments are still their responsibility, and scores must be uploaded into the SPRS.
+For US government contractors subject to NIST 800-171 outside of the DoD, there is currently no requirement to submit any type of compliance reporting.

-These reports also help prioritize the remediation of issues based on ease of fix and impact and likelihood of exploitation.
-Lastly, Nipper enables teams to rapidly address misconfigurations and issues raised as areas of non-compliance through the provision of the exact technical fixes required to secure the device and ensure ongoing compliance.
+Nipper enables teams to rapidly address misconfigurations and issues raised as areas of non-compliance through the provision of the exact technical fixes required to secure the device and ensure ongoing compliance.

 Nipper is a valuable tool for those with NIST 800-171 and CMMC compliance requirements.
 Request a free trial to see how the software can benefit your organization.